InTaVia/api-client/README.md

 this ia a typescript client for the [intavia api](https://intavia-backend.acdh-dev.oeaw.ac.at).

-wou can find more info about the project on the [intavia website](https://intavia.eu).
+you can find more info about the project on the [intavia website](https://intavia.eu).

 ## how to use